tamnguyenbbt/Okapi/README.md

 ````

 * How to use:
-	* - Run Already_complete_works() test; then stop it; not closing the browser opened by it.
+	*  Run Already_complete_works() test; then stop it; not closing the browser opened by it.
 The browser will land at page 4 at end of the this test.
-	* - Start to code for page 5 in Temporary_development().
+	*  Start to code for page 5 in Temporary_development().
 Confirm the script by running it from time to time.
 It will act on the previous opened browser instead of opening a new browser.
 You can repeat this cycle as many times as you want.
-	* - When you are happy with the code in Temporary_development(), copy it and paste it at the end of Already_complete_works().
+	*  When you are happy with the code in Temporary_development(), copy it and paste it at the end of Already_complete_works().
 Then delete the Temporary_development() and rerun the whole Already_complete_works() to double check your complete script.

+## Dynamic Contents

 # Advanced Usage
 ## Get text of a cell in a table